Skip to content

 6. Select Copy Link.
 You will see a message that Case Center has copied the link to your computer.

-7. Use your word processing software to paste the link where you want it to appear on your index or compendium.
-This link will be retained after you upload your index or compendium to Case Center.
+7. Use your document processing software to paste the link in the index or compendium.
+This link will be retained when the index or compendium is uploaded to Case Center.

-When uploading more than one document at the same time, you can control the order in which those documents appear in Case Center by using your cursor to drag the documents into the appropriate order in the “Select Files” box.
-This will allow Case Center to upload the documents in that order.
-It is recommended to number your documents so that they are better organized for review.
+When uploading more than one document at the same time, counsel and parties can control the order those documents appear in Case Center by using their cursor to drag the documents into the appropriate order in the “Select Files” box.
+Case Center will upload the documents in that order.

 2. Select the Update Case button.